matcom/hulk/docs/functions.md

 print(tan(PI) ** 2 + cot(PI) ** 2);
 ```

-Of course, inline functions (and any other type of function) can call themselves recursively.
+And of course, inline functions (and any other type of function) can call themselves recursively.

 ## Full-form functions